grooviter/underdog/docs/guide/docs/graphs/tutorial.md

 --8<-- "src/test/groovy/underdog/guide/graphs/TutorialSpec.groovy:graph_types"
 ```

+!!! tip

-NOTE: Because graphs in underdog are using JGraphT underneath you can always create an instance of any type of graph directly using JGraphT api.
+    Because graphs in underdog are using [JGraphT](https://github.com/jgrapht/jgrapht) underneath you can always create an instance of any type of graph
+    directly using JGraphT api.

 ### What to use as vertices

 You can use almost anything as a vertex.
-The only mandatory condition is that the graph must be able to distinguish between vertices.
+The only mandatory condition is that **the graph must be able to distinguish between vertices**.
 For that your vertex should implement both equals and hashcode methods.
 In Groovy you can use the `@Canonical` annotation to get that.

 ### Analyzing graphs